Luka-R-Lukacevic/AIBattleGround2023/README.md

 This project is a result of the AI Battleground Zagreb 2023 hackathon.
 The project finished joint first place for a prize money of 800€.
 Changes have been made for better presentability of the results.

 ## The Task
 The task at hand was to create a bot that will play a chess variation with custom rules.
+The rules of the game were determined by BEST.

 ## The Game
 The game has the following rules that vary from chess: